 The modifier allows to set a global RMSD cutoff, which limits the assignment of structural types to a range of RMSD values.
 Particles whose RMSD exceeds the threshold are assigned the Other structure type.
 By adjusting the RMSD cutoff, the level of robustness can be adjusted.
 A higher RMSD cutoff will lead to more identifications (and fewer 'defect' atoms), though possibly at the expense of false positives.
 A lower RMSD cutoff will result in fewer structural identifications (and more 'defect' atoms and greater sensitivity to perturbations of the lattice), though possibly at the expense of false negatives.
 The role of the RMSD cutoff is discussed in section 5.1 of the PTM paper.

-A resonable value for the RMSD cutoff parameter is 0.1, which works well for identifying defects in crystalline solids.
-Note that, for the sake of reproducibility, the chosen RMSD cutoff value should typically be reported in a publication if you use the PTM method to gain quantitative results (e.g. measure crystal defect fractions).
+A reasonable value for the RMSD cutoff parameter is 0.1, which works well for identifying defects in crystalline solids.
+Note that, for the sake of reproducibility, the chosen RMSD cutoff value should typically be reported in a publication if you use the PTM method to gain quantitative results (e.g. measure crystal defect densities).

 The internal scale factor computed by the PTM method (see the paper) is the amount by which the atom coordinates are scaled in order to minimize the RMSD between the atom and template coordinates, after translation and rotation.
 It is proportional to the reciprocal local interatomic distance (including hydrostatic strain components).